jacob-kang/TrafficPoseClassification/README.md

 **'SSD300_Model_Loading.py'** is about  loading SSD300 model.

-  To detect object, I used SSD 300. and SSD 300 is one-stage detection.
+  To detect object, I used SSD 300. and SSD 300 is one-stage detection. (for futher upgrade to increase speed)

   ***